 - Job Readiness

 We can also help connect students to the National External Diploma Program (NEDP), an alternative to high school completion for students who may not be a good fit for the GED.
 Ask a staff member for more information.

 Classes are offered during three terms beginning in August, November, and February.
-The regular school year ends in June, with a summer session in July.
-Registration closes two weeks after the term begins (see class schedule).
+The regular school year ends in June, with a summer session in July. (see class schedule).
 We offer classes in Hartford, East Hartford, and Bloomfield.

 Educational Technology and Digital Literacy